-Cost: STiR has continued to improve financial monitoring and internal control systems whilst also being cost effective across all contexts.
-This was achieved by initiating strategic changes in our budgeting model which was programme-based, partnering with governments and improved financial planning, monitoring and reporting.
+Cost: STIR has continued to improve financial monitoring and internal control systems whilst also being cost effective across all contexts.
+This was successfully achieved with strategic changes in our budgeting model which was programme-based, partnering with governments and improved financial planning, monitoring and reporting.
 A regular budget reforecasting mechanism has helped us to proactively manage the savings and work closely with the Donor Partnerships team to engage with the donors.

-Governance: STiR continually reviews its approach towards governance.
-We have further strengthened our Board with the recent appointment of two new Board Members, and we regularly seek their direction and advice.
+Governance: STiR continually reviews its approach towards governance and regularly seek direction and advice from the Board.

 As well as our Board, we have continuously engaged our Finance Committee with our plans, progress and performance.
-The Finance Committee comprises the following individuals:
+The Finance Committee (Fin Co) is responsible for monitoring and supervising the current and future financial risks and operational functions of STiR to provide assurance to the Board that: